kmac1723/JS-Roguelike/Readme.md

     - i to open inventory.
     - , key to pick up items.
     - d to drop items.
+    - e to eat an edible item.
+    - w to wield an equipable item.
+    - SHIFT + w to wear a wearable item.
     - Press Enter to activate the win screen.
     - Press Escape to activate the lose screen.

     GAMEPLAY "FEATURES":
     - Walls can be tunnelled through by moving into them.
-    - Enemies can be attacked by moving into a tile adjacent to them and then attempting to move into the tile that they occupy.
-Enemies except the Fungus (F) can attack the player in a similar way, and the player has 1hp, so have fun with that.
+    - Enemies can be attacked by attempting to move into the tile that they occupy.
+    - Enemies except the Fungus (F) can attack the player in a similar way, and if the player reaches 0hp, the game is over.
     - When entering a gameover state (e.g. death), the page requires refreshing to restart the game.
+    - Hunger system, with current hunger state displayed in the bottem left of the screen.
+Eat regularly to avoid death.

 NOTE REGARDING TUTORIAL:
   The last update to the series was on November 25, 2013, and apparently has not been